Verified Purchase reviews are the gold standard for Amazon reviews. They hold more weight, both for rankings and converting customers.

 Another thing that boosts the value of Amazon’s review system is that reviews are about the product, not the seller/vendor.

-Amazon provides two separate avenues for customer feedback.
+The Amazon marketplace provides two separate avenues for customer feedback.
 Seller Feedback is a rating of the seller and the experience the customer had in dealing with them.
 Seller Feedback is intended to be completely independent of the quality of the product.

 Product reviews are for customers to describe and rate their experience with the product.
 Did they receive exactly what was advertised?
 Did the product perform as promised?